You Can Help Save Them By Using Our New Mobile App

 You probably already know this, but poachers brutally kill elephants before they can take their tusks.
 Although poachers, who are often just trying to feed their families, don’t deserve our love, the real force that drives poaching is the demand for ivory.
 And that would be on us.

 Every day another 60 elephants are killed for jewelry and other ornaments.
 And the proceeds often support terrorist organizations worldwide.
 Demand for ivory has skyrocketed, sending poaching rates soaring.
-Although the United States has banned the international trade in ivory, we are currently the second-largest ivory market in the world – behind only China.
+Although the United States has banned the international trade in ivory, past studies have shown we are the second-largest ivory market in the world – behind only China.

 i of the Elephant lets you report where ivory is being illicitly sold.
 It makes it easy for you to take action against the most urgent threat to elephant survival – the illegal trade in ivory – and be part of the solution!